 - All cluster data node are started as if start process --initial had been used on them, which means that all data nodes wipe their data and start with clean data node file systems.
-NDB tables that were previously stored in the cluster are lost. - All cluster SQL nodes are started as if start process --initial have been used on them, which means MySQL Cluster Manager rebuilds the mysqld data directory with the mysqld --initialize-insecure command for MySQL 5.7 and with the mysql_install_db command for MySQL 5.6.
+NDB tables that were previously stored in the cluster are lost. - All cluster SQL nodes are started as if start process --initial have been used on them, which means MySQL Cluster Manager rebuilds the mysqld data directory with the mysqld -- initialize-insecure command.
 However, the node's data directory must be empty, or the reinitialization will not be attempted.

-To skip reinitialization for any SQL nodes, list their process IDs (separated by commas if there are more than one) using the $--skip-init=process_id_list$ option, for example:
+To skip reinitialization for any SQL nodes, list their process IDs (separated by commas if there are more than one) using the --skip-init=process\id\list option, for example:

-'''

 mcm> start cluster --initial --skip-init=50,51 mycluster;

-'''